adophilus/blockchain-voting-system/apps/docs/docs/project-report/materials-and-methods.md

 7. **Documentation Generation** - Produced detailed technical documentation
 8. **Deployment Preparation** - Configured deployment scripts and procedures

+## Deployment Target

+The Blockchain Voting System is designed for deployment on the **Polygon blockchain**, chosen for its:

+1. **Scalability** - High throughput and low latency compared to Ethereum mainnet
+2. **Cost Efficiency** - Significantly lower gas fees than Ethereum mainnet
+3. **EVM Compatibility** - Seamless compatibility with existing Ethereum development tools
+4. **Security** - Robust security model with proof-of-stake consensus
+5. **Developer Experience** - Familiar development environment for Ethereum developers

+The system leverages Polygon's infrastructure to provide a cost-effective and scalable solution for blockchain-based voting while maintaining the security and decentralization benefits of blockchain technology.

 ## Conclusion

-The Blockchain Voting System was successfully implemented using established blockchain development practices and industry-standard tools.
+The Blockchain Voting System was successfully implemented using **Agile methodology** and is designed for deployment on the **Polygon blockchain**.
+The system was developed using established blockchain development practices and industry-standard tools.
 The combination of Solidity for smart contracts, OpenZeppelin for security patterns, Foundry for development tooling, and IPFS for decentralized storage created a robust foundation for a secure and transparent voting solution.
 The registry pattern architecture effectively addressed Ethereum's contract size limitations while maintaining system functionality and extensibility.
+The use of Agile methodology enabled iterative development, continuous integration, and adaptive planning, while the Polygon blockchain target provides scalability and cost efficiency for real-world deployment.